 The Hampshire Pension Fund supports the recommendations of the Financial Stability Board's Task Force on Climate-related Financial Disclosures (TCFD).
 TCFD provides a global framework to enable stakeholders to understand the financial system's exposure to climate-related risks particularly affecting organisations most likely to experience climate-related financial impacts from transition and physical risks.
-TCFD is supported by over 3,800 companies and financial institutions worldwide.

 The Fund has committed to reporting on its approach to climate risk using the TCFD framework for asset owners and did so for the first time in 2021.
 This report sets out the approach to managing climate risk within the TCFD's four thematic areas of Governance, Strategy, Risk Management and Metrics and Targets.
-The report also includes the recommendations of the Department for Levelling Up, Housing and Communities (DLUHC) that were consulted on in their paper Governance and reporting of climate change risks in September 2022.
+The report also includes the recommendations of the Department for Levelling Up, Housing and Communities (DLUHC) that were consulted on in their paper Governance and reporting of climate change risks published in September 2022.